 Damian Alan Pargas studied history at Leiden University, earning his PhD cum laude in 2009.
 From 2009 to 2013 he was assistant professor of history and American studies at Utrecht University.
-He subsequently returned to Leiden, where he was appointed the Raymond and Beverly Sackler Chair of American History in 2017.
-He is the author of two books and several articles on American slavery, and has received a number of grants and fellowships, including a visiting research fellowship at the JFK Institute for North American Studies in Berlin, an NWO Veni research grant (2011-2014), and an NWO Vidi research grant (2015-2020).
+He subsequently returned to Leiden, where he was appointed Professor of the History and Culture of North America in 2017.
+He is the author of three books and several articles on American slavery, and has received a number of grants and fellowships, including a visiting research fellowship at the JFK Institute for North American Studies in Berlin, an NWO Veni research grant (2011-2014), and an NWO Vidi research grant (2015-2020).
 He is also a board member of the Netherlands American Studies Association, founder of the Leiden Slavery Studies Association, founder and chief editor of the Journal of Global Slavery, and co-editor of the book series Studies in Global Slavery.

 Damian Alan Pargas, ed., Fugitive Slaves and Spaces of Freedom in North America, 1775-1860 (Gainesville: University Press of Florida, 2018).